JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 tone of the most exasperating contempt.

 “Surely,” she said to the lawyer, “this is beneath notice.
-If he can think in THAT way, let us leave him to think as he pleases.”
+If he can think in _That_ way, let us leave him to think as he pleases.”

 From scarlet, Mr. Ablewhite was now becoming purple.
 He gasped for breath; he looked backwards and forwards from Rachel to Mr. Bruff in